 If you transfer another pension plan to us, the pension benefits you receive could be lower than if you stayed in your existing scheme.
-If you are unsure on the decision to transfer a financial adviser may be able to advise you whether it's in your best interests and make clear any benefits you may be giving up such as 'enhanced protection' or 'fixed protection'.
+If you are unsure on the decision to transfer a financial adviser may be able to advise you whether it's in your best interests and make clear any benefits you may be giving up such as 'Guaranteed Annuity Rates'.